cvandal/cvd.id.au/content/blog/installing-fedora-32-on-my-surface-laptop-3.md

 5. Click on `Exit`, and then click on `Restart Now`.

-6. Press and hold the volume down button.
+6. Hold down the volume down button.

 7. Select `start-fedora-workstation-live 32`.